nikh240103026-debug/finansafe-banking-intelligence-system/README.md

 ## License

 This project is intended for educational and portfolio purposes.
 The datasets used are publicly available on Kaggle under their respective licenses.
-The trained model files are not distributed with this repository.
+The trained model files are not distributed with this repository due to the large file size that is not accepted by github.

+---

+## Author

+Nikhil Raj from IIIT MANIPUR - B.TECH, Computer Science & Engineering with specialization in AI and Data Science, currently working on FinTech Data Science projects to solve the real world problems exist in Financial world.